connexcs/docs/docs/customer/customer.md

 ___

 ## Configure Customers
 Once a customer has been created, click on the customer name to view details and provide additional configuration.
-Separate documentation can be found for each sub-section in the documents below this one.
+For documentation on that configuration, navigate to the sub-section on the left:

 &emsp; ![alt text][customersubs]